Tips from 20 years of packaging

 5. Establish yourself in a supportive environment

 Buchanan believes that small business success can hinge on how supportive the surrounding community is of small businesses and advises other small businesses to research the local environment and resources.

 6. Plan for the future

 It’s crucial to stay mindful of cultural shifts and tastes of consumers and seek new ways to meet those changing tastes.
 The company now offers 17 flavors but will limit their retail offering to 3 flavors.

-Visit the FedEx Packaging Help Hub for information on successfully packaging all specialty items.
+Visit the How to pack basics and guides page for information on successfully packaging all specialty items.